spec0p/pg-docs/index.md

 <h3>What is Phune Gaming?</h3>

-Phune Gaming is a multiplayer gaming platform which allows casual games to be played online against real users.
+Phune Gaming is a social multiplayer HTML5 gaming platform which allows casual games to be played online against real users.
 The Phune Gaming platform is composed of three main components:

 * A highly scalable and performant application server
 * The Phune Gaming client platform